 Our large asset base includes ports, terminals and storage facilities.
-We also provide procurement and related services which positions us well for handling cargo and a variety of different natural materials.
+We also provide logistics and related services through our owned agencies which allow us a better control across the supply chain.

 Risk Averse 04

 We avoid risk within our business model.
 Our income is received largely in two currencies - USD and Euro thereby avoiding unnecessary fluctuations and we undertake regularised contract based activities including for blue chip clients including the French and US Military and the UN.